School of Media and Journalism

 Students must complete at least 21 credit hours with C grades or better in JOMC courses.

 Students must complete at least 13.5 hours with C grades or better in BUSI courses.

-In order to graduate, business journalism majors must achieve a score of at least 70 percent on the school's usage and grammar exam.
-Students have several opportunities to take the usage and grammar exam before they graduate.
+In order to graduate, business journalism majors must achieve a score of at least 70 percent on the school's usage and grammar examination.
+Students have several opportunities to take the usage and grammar examination before they graduate.

 To receive a bachelor of arts degree with a major in business journalism, students must complete at least 120 credit hours with a minimum 2.0 grade point average as required by the University.

-Students from outside the school may earn a minor in journalism and mass communication.
-Participation is limited, and interested students must apply to the senior associate dean of the school by January 15.
+Students from outside the school may earn a minor in media and journalism.
+Participation is limited, and interested students must submit applications in the school's Records and Registration suite by January 15.
 Preference is given to sophomores.

 Students must choose one of the following specializations and complete at least 15 credit hours with C grades or better in JOMC courses taken at UNCChapel Hill.

 Minors are not required to pass the school's usage and grammar exam.